-The framework of pure exchange models confines our perspective to the "simple circulation of commodities"3 (represented by C-M-C [commodity-money-another commodity], where C and M stand for commodity and money, respectively) aimed at meeting individuals' need for goods.
+The framework of pure exchange models confines our perspective to the "simple circulation of commodities" (represented by C-M-C [commodity-money-another commodity], where C and M stand for commodity and money, respectively) aimed at meeting individuals' need for goods.
 From this perspective, money can be treated as being neutral in the sense that it has no effect on the motives and decisions of the parties to transaction.
 In the real capitalist economy, however, money affects the behaviors of economic agents, as seen in the entrepreneur's decision to invest depending on the expected profitability.
-The political economy approach has to provide an alternative framework to analyze the monetary production economy characterized by "the circulation of money as capital"4 (represented by M-C-M' [money-commoditymore money] circuit, where $M' = M + \Delta M$, the increment ΔM stands for 'surplus value') aimed at realizing monetary profits.
-The M-C-M' circuit is "the general formula for capital, in the form in which it appears directly in the sphere of circulation", 5 reflecting the circuit M-C-C-M' of commercial capital6 or the M-C (Pm, Lp)...P...C'-M' of industrial capital (where Pm
+The political economy approach has to provide an alternative framework to analyze the monetary production economy characterized by "the circulation of money as capital" (represented by M-C-M [money-commodity-more money] circuit, where $M' = M + \Delta M$, the increment ΔM stands for 'surplus value') aimed at realizing monetary profits.
+The M-C-M circuit is "the general formula for capital, in the form in which it appears directly in the sphere of circulation", reflecting the circuit M-C-C-M of commercial capital or the M-C or the M-C C-M of industrial capital (where Pm